juliaguerra22/miami-dade-housing-forecast/README.md

 **Future Directions**

-Future work can enhance this project by incorporating housing policy and climate risk data to better explain the drivers of rent growth.
-We can include ZIP-code–level information on rent control and zoning changes to separate policy effects from market trends and make more actionable recommendations.
-We can also add coastal flooding and climate exposure data to examine whether displacement from flood-prone areas increases rents in nearby inland, lower-income ZIP codes, helping identify patterns of climate-driven gentrification.
+Future work can improve this project by adding housing policy and climate risk data to better understand drivers of rent growth.
+We can:
+- Integrate ZIP-code–level information on rent control, zoning changes, or upzoning to separate policy effects from market trends and support more actionable recommendations.
+- Add coastal flooding and climate exposure data to examine whether displacement from flood-prone areas contributes to rising rents in nearby inland, lower-income ZIP codes, helping identify patterns of climate-driven gentrification.